bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 * The scoring is skewed, it should give `1.0/len(list)` to each item each pass and make some effort to figure out the average score.
 I'm sure some useful commands must have ended up with low ranks because of this.
+* Hallucinations mess the sorting up a bit, causing some things to end up filtered.
+Doing some kind of hamming distance or hash over the ordered lists might have filtered less data - but I just threw out anything that wasn't in the original list.
 * I didn't tell llama to exclude GUI apps.
 So the first time I ran it, I ended up opening a million apps over `ssh -X` which I'm using for my clipboard aliases.
+* The code isn't up to my usual standards.
+Because ChatGPT wrote most of it.
+  So I did the barking and it did the urinating, between us it wasn't dog slow.
 * I tried a process using pipes and shell scripts at first, but it's much more efficient to use a proper POST with a system prompt.
-You can probably set up the prompt by hacking ollama's manifest files, but that's more complexity and complexity at scale can be measured in square inches of in lost hair.
+You can probably set up the prompt by hacking ollama's manifest files, but that's more complexity and complexity at scale can be measured in square inches of empty scalp.

 ## 🐋 3.
 ALL THE THINGS (part 2)